 Plain Jane soon grew to have multiple product lines, including the popular Sweet Baby Jane label of retro-inspired separates.
 Rose Hips was another early line.
 In 1970 the company posted sales of nearly $2 million a year.
 Around 1976, Doug’s focus on international expansion led Plain Jane to sever relations with the Chinese American Sewing Company, in order to manufacture in Hong Kong.
 This led to labor protests in front of the company’s San Francisco headquarters.

-Doug began to force his sharply differing vision for the company’s growth and direction on the others forcing a coup, and effectively side-lining the others in decision-making.
+Doug began to force his sharply differing vision for the company’s growth and direction on his partners resulting in a coup, and effectively side-lining the others in decision-making.
 As he assumed control, he steered the company in a less bohemian, more contemporary direction.
 Disliking the name Plain Jane, he changed it to Esprit de Corp – a thoroughly ironic choice, given the acrimony that existed between the partners.
 This name change, suggested by a friend of Doug’s, and reinforced by graphic designer John Casado’s branding, consolidated the 6 different product lines under one banner.

 See also: Esprit